Lanzarote: The Papagayo Beaches on the Island of Lanzarote

 Playa De Papagayo

 And the next beach is certainly the most naturally picturesque, and most photographed of all the Papagayo beaches.
 Indeed it is this beach which takes the name of the whole coastline; this is Playa de Papagayo, and many regard it as the most beautiful beach in the Canaries.
 The reason?
 A very attractive promontory on the northern side, a great headland to the southern side, and a sand and rock backdrop to the beach which creates a natural arc of sand, so it looks just like paradise beaches are supposed to look.
 Playa Papagaya is a cove of about 110 m long and 20 m wide - similar in size to Playa de la Cera - and undoubtedly is worth seeing.
 I hope the photos do it some justice.
 Of course, you can’t have everything, and the very beauty of this cove means that it has become the most developed, with a car park, and the refreshment facility mentioned in the previous section and described below.
 It’s also a family friendly beach, and all these factors together with its relatively small size unsurprisingly make it the most crowded of all the playas.
 Finally, the nature of the cove also makes it one of the less easy to get down to.
-It's not dangerous, nor is it difficult for most, but one can gauge the climb in the photos here.
+It's not dangerous, nor is it difficult for most, but one can gauge the climb in the photos below, and in one later on this page.

 The refreshments between Playa de la Cera and Playa de Papagayo must be mentioned.
 There's two or three adjoining cafes here where simple hot meals, snacks and ice creams can be purchased.